aaronsherwood/artintel/getting_started.md

-# Getting Started / Class Workflownn
+# Getting Started / Class Workflow

 ## Github setup and general use